Dowell-Lab/srworkshop/projectB/day08/worksheets/README.md

 This worksheet goes over how to preprocess ChIP-seq data prior to peak calling.
 ChIP-seq is an assay genome-wide binding of protein to DNA, so the coverage profile is different from RNA-seq, and as such the data needs to be preprocessed differently.
 We will go over assessing the quality of ChIP-seq data and mapping the reads to the genome.
 The tools we will use are the same for other genome sequencing data (RNA-seq, ATAC-seq), BUT the flags used will be different.

 ### QC tools
-[fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) : Assess the read quality in samples.
+- [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) : Assess the read quality in samples.

-[trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) : Trim fastq files (similar to what was covered in week one).
+- [trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) : Trim fastq files (similar to what was covered in week one).

-[preseq](https://preseq.readthedocs.io/en/latest/) : Get read complexity (asses how reads are distributed in the genome after mapping).
+- [preseq](https://preseq.readthedocs.io/en/latest/) : Get read complexity (asses how reads are distributed in the genome after mapping).
 This is run after mapping with HISAT2.

-[multiqc](https://multiqc.info/) : Summarizing all the QC metrics in a single document.
+- [multiqc](https://multiqc.info/) : Summarizing all the QC metrics in a single document.

 ### Mapping reads:
-[HISAT2](https://daehwankimlab.github.io/hisat2/) : Mapping reads to the genome with ChIP-seq friendly commands.
+- [HISAT2](https://daehwankimlab.github.io/hisat2/) : Mapping reads to the genome with ChIP-seq friendly commands.

 ### ChIP-seq tools

-[MEME](https://meme-suite.org/meme/index.html) : TF Motif discovery tool.
+- [MEME](https://meme-suite.org/meme/index.html) : TF Motif discovery tool.

-[TOMTOM](https://meme-suite.org/meme/tools/tomtom) : Compared TF motif against TF databases.
+- [TOMTOM](https://meme-suite.org/meme/tools/tomtom) : Compared TF motif against TF databases.
 It is part of the MEME Suite

 ### Other tools

-[BEDTools](https://bedtools.readthedocs.io/en/latest/index.html) : Powerful genome arithmetic tool kit (e.g. find region overlaps).
+- [BEDTools](https://bedtools.readthedocs.io/en/latest/index.html) : Powerful genome arithmetic tool kit (e.g. find region overlaps).
 You will go more indepth with bedtools on day9.

-NB: The directory and username used in the screenshot will be for my working directory and username and will be different than yours.
-Here we will be working on the server and editing the script in *vim*.

-## Expected outputs
+## Expected Outputs

 **Section A** - This will be run in the server

-a.
-Fastq QC summary for ChIP-seq data (as an html) and trimmed fastq files (as bam files).
+- Fastq QC summary for ChIP-seq data (as an html) and trimmed fastq files (as bam files).

-b.
-Mapped files in bam format (as bam files).
+- Mapped files in bam format (as bam files).

-c.
-Mapping QC summary (as an html plus folder with intermediate files).
+- Mapping QC summary (as an html plus folder with intermediate files).

-d.
-Peak calls in a text files (in bed file format) highlighting the narrow peaks as well as the summit peaks.
+- Peak calls in a text files (in bed file format) highlighting the narrow peaks as well as the summit peaks.

-e.
-Text file with TF motif locations.
+- Text file with TF motif locations.

 **Section B** - The first part will be run on the server, while the second will be submitted to the MEME webserver.

-a.
-Get sequences for peak regions (as a fasta file)
+- Get sequences for peak regions (as a fasta file)

-b.
-MEME results outputted on their website. (see exampls in Section B from steps 6-8) This step is run on the webserver since it is computationally greedy.
+- MEME results outputted on their website. (see exampls in Section B from steps 6-8) This step is run on the webserver since it is computationally greedy.

 ## Section A: Preprocessing of ChIP-seq data

+### 1. Update your AWS github repository
-1. Navigate to your github repo clone and git pull to _"pull"_ any updates that someone had _"pushed"_ to the repository to your own work environment on the AWS.
+Navigate to your github repo (in `/Users/<username>/srworkshop`) and git pull to _"pull"_ any updates that someone had _"pushed"_ to the repository to your own work environment on the AWS.

 ```
 cd /Users/<username>/srworkshop
 git pull
 ```

-2. Make working directories
+### 2. Make working directories

 After you Log into the AWS, you will make a directory for day 8 in your scratch directory.
 Make the subdirectories including one stdout/stderr and scripts.